maco/django-feedback-pv/README.rst

 This app creates an ajax "feedback" button on your site, which pops up a form for the user to fill in.
 The changes from jabapyth/django-feedback are as follows:

-* Use the Colorbox Javascript library to display the popup reliably.
+* Use the Colorbox Javascript library to display the popup reliably <http://colorpowered.com/colorbox/>.
 * Store additional information in the database including the user if logged in and the full REQUEST object.
 * Give the user his own email address as a default if he is logged in.
 * Have the email also include information about the logged in user from get_profile().